-How to make your incompatible smart home accessories talk to HomeKit
+Make your incompatible smart home accessories talk to HomeKit

 The Homebridge team also provides a handy image file that you can flash directly to a microSD card for use with a Raspberry Pi.
 Once you flash Homebridge to your memory card, your Pi will boot into Homebridge, and you can access it through a local IP address via your browser.

 The same goes for HOOBS and Home Assistant, which also offer images for Raspberry Pi that you can download for free.
-If you install HOOBS or Home Assistant on your own hardware, you still get the same easy-to-use UI as with the HOOBS Starter Kit or Home Assistant Blue, with no limitations or additional hoops to jump through.
+If you install HOOBS or Home Assistant on your hardware, you still get the same easy-to-use UI as the HOOBS Starter Kit or Home Assistant Blue, with no limitations or additional hurdles.

 We may earn a commission for purchases using our links.
 Learn more.